Brown-NSG/P4Visor/readme.md

 `commands_STC.txt`: run-time example commands for shadow traffic control.

 Note that, as those entries are used for the single P4 programs before merging, operates should translate them into entries adapted for the merged P4 program before configuring them according to `P4VisorConfigure`.
-SPM can make it with:
+PVM can make it with:
 ```
-python SPM/SPM_translate_cmd.py -cfg cases/merge-DiffTesting/P4VisorConfigure -c cases/merge-DiffTesting/commands_test.txt -n cases/merge-DiffTesting/commands_test_new.txt
+python PVM/PVM_translate_cmd.py -cfg cases/merge-DiffTesting/P4VisorConfigure -c cases/merge-DiffTesting/commands_test.txt -n cases/merge-DiffTesting/commands_test_new.txt
 ```

 Next we can install those new commands.